-With over 50% of product searches now starting on Amazon, and over 62% percent of ecommerce dollars spent on Amazon, it is imperative that all businesses make Amazon a key component of your brand strategy.
+With over 60% of product searches now starting on Amazon and over 63% of ecommerce dollars spent on Amazon, it is imperative that all businesses make Amazon a key component of their brand strategy.

 |Sell your product on Amazon||Yes||Yes|

 |Control of inventory levels||No||Yes|

 |Access to Brand Registry||Yes||Yes|

 |Payment terms||Net 30, 60, 90||Paid every 7-14 days, on goods sold|

 |Customer service||Amazon handles returns and customer complaints||Brand is responsible for returns and customer complaints|

 Consumers seeing the “Ships From and Sold by Amazon” tag sometimes have more confidence and trust than a “Sold by Seller” tag on a product listing.
 See how Whitebox builds trust every step of the way with our Amazon Marketing Services here.